 Dress appropriately.
 That typically means business attire or business casual, though trust your judgment.
 For example, if you’re meeting someone for coffee on a Sunday morning, you probably don’t need to wear a three-piece suit.
 But at after-work events, you’ll see people primarily in business attire.
 In any case, dress to impress.

 Be punctual.
 When it comes to networking events, arrive on time and leave when the party’s over.
 And always, always, always be on time for any one-on-one meetings.
 (Pro tip: arrive about ten minutes early.)

 Be aware of how much time you are spending with one person.
-At any given networking event, five to ten minutes is usually sufficient.
+At any given networking event, a five-to-ten-minute chat is usually sufficient.
 Be mindful of other law students who may be waiting to talk with the person you are with too.

 Come with an open mind about who you speak to and network with.
 You may receive excellent career advice from someone practicing in a legal area totally unrelated to your interests.
 Or you may become interested in a legal niche you haven’t yet explored!

 Collect business cards.
 After you have made a new connection, ask for their business card.
 Try following up with an email, thank you note, or phone call within two days.

 Prepare for the event.
 Do a little research into the folks who will be at the networking event and see if there’s anyone in particular you would like to meet.
 Then think of questions that you would like to ask that person about their career, so you are prepared to make the most of the opportunity.